opti-josh-holt/opal-tool-runtime-calc/README.md

 ### 2. Tool Execution Endpoints (Secured)

-Both tools are protected by bearer token authentication.
+All tools are protected by bearer token authentication.

 #### Runtime Calculator Tool